 Dr. Jenner practiced medicine in Chatham for a few years before moving to Picton, Ontario.
 He married Ella Eugenie Taylor on the 1st of June, 1887.
 Mrs. Jenner was born in Chatham on the 10th of May, 1859 the 5th of 9 children born to Thomas Hulme Taylor and the former Maria Lent Bogart.
 Her siblings were; Mary Elizabeth Taylor, Jennie Taylor, Agnes Taylor, Alice Taylor, Walter Hulme Taylor, William James Taylor, Thomas Trumpour Taylor and Grace Laura Maude Taylor.
 Mrs. Jenner’s father had meagre beginnings as a small village merchant and gradually expanded his holdings to include a woollen and flour mill in Chatham.
 Mrs. Jenner grew up in a home located at 20 Murray Street in Chatham.
 This home is now on the Municipal Heritage Register for Chatham-Kent.
 Her sister Mary was married to Dr. Tecumseh K. Holmes and her brother Dr. Thomas Trumpour Taylor also became a physician.
 (Dr. Thomas Taylor died in 1896 at the age of 29).

 By 1891, Dr. and Mrs. Jenner were living in Kingsville (Essex County), Ontario.
 Dr. and Mrs. Jenner had 3 children; Madeline Mary Jenner was born on the 12th of November 1890, Agnes Dorothy Jenner was born on the 6th of September, 1895 and John Thomas “Russell” Jenner was born on the 13th of January, 1898.

 Dr. Jenner published a paper in the Montreal Medical/Surgical Journal in 1886, titled, “Alimentation in Sickness”.
 He published “The Public School as a Place of Instruction in Practical Sanitation” in the Public Health Journal in 1917.
 Dr. Jenner was the M.O.H. in Kingsville for many years.
 He was also a Coroner for Essex County.
 In his spare time, Dr. Jenner enjoyed playing tennis and bowling.

-His son, Lieutenant John Thomas Russell Jenner died in Texas on the 21st of December, 1917, while on a training exercise with the Royal Canadian Air Force during World War I. He was buried at Maple Leaf Cemetery in Chatham.
+Dr. Jenner’s son Lieutenant John Thomas Russell Jenner died in Texas on the 21st of December, 1917, while on a training exercise with the Royal Canadian Air Force during World War I. He was buried in the mausoleum at Maple Leaf Cemetery in Chatham.